Q-Bukold/TikTok-Content-Scraper/README.md

 scraper.scrape_pending(scrape_files=True) # scrape_files indicated if you want to scrape the mp3/mp4/jpeg of all content.
 ```

-The scrape_pending function provides a useful overview of your progress.
+The scrape_pending function provides a useful overview of your progress:
 > Enable clear_console to clear the terminal output after every scrape.
 Note that clear_console does not work on Windows machines.
 ``` text
 09-15/13:51;INFO :TTCS.DB   : Scraping ID: 7431135705826364704